daniel-a-fisch/daniel-a-fisch.github.io/_pages/reading-list.md

 ## Reading List

 A small collection of links to online resources that I find exciting and insightful.
+I will keep adding to this list - feel free to send me your recommendations: daf53 [at] cantab.ac.uk.

 ### Blogs